 Healy 's (2001) study identified a number of logistical factors that customers would like to see addressed in order to increase their satisfaction with the service received.
 These included improved parking and increased availability of access (more appointments).
-However, BIS (2012; 2013) makes the argument that these 'hygiene' factors do not correlate strongly with satisfaction and that, while they can lead to dissatisfaction if not well performed, they contribute relatively little to positive customer satisfaction.
+However, BIS (2012; 2013a.) makes the argument that these 'hygiene' factors do not correlate strongly with satisfaction and that, while they can lead to dissatisfaction if not well performed, they contribute relatively little to positive customer satisfaction.
 Noble's (2010) findings broadly support this.
 However, she did find that the length of time between engaging with the programme and the date of the appointment did affect customer satisfaction (meeting sooner was more satisfying).

 Deese (2002) compared customer satisfaction with career services delivered in community colleges with those that were delivered in employment centres.
 She found that customers rated their experience within community colleges as significantly better than their experience in the employment centres.
 This was despite the fact that essentially the same service was being delivered.
 Although this finding is not necessarily directly transferable to the National Careers Service it is interesting to consider Deese's findings in the light of the locations that the service is delivered.
 Deese accounts for the disparity in customer satisfaction between colleges and employment centres by the difference in the physical appearance of the two contexts and their relative convenience, as well as more substantive factors like staff training and the availability of resources.
 Deese's findings also suggest that, while the focus of employment centres was essentially on short term placement, the focus of the careers services within the community college setting was around lifelong learning.
 She argues that this ideological difference between the two contexts was also likely to account for some of the difference in customer satisfaction.
-It is important that future research examines whether these kinds of differences in customer satisfaction exist across the delivery contexts of the National Careers Service.